husarnet/proxy-gui/README.md

 ## Installation

-> This repo is powered by GitHub actions and Ansible, so after providing proper GitHub secrets, everything needed to run the proxy-gui on your own server will be done automatically.
+> This repo is powered by GitHub Actions and Ansible, so after providing proper GitHub secrets, everything needed to run the proxy-gui on your own server will be done automatically.

 1. Click **[Use this template](https://github.com/husarnet/proxy-gui/generate)** button and create your own public or private copy of this repo
 2. Prepare a new server with public IP address with clear installation of **Ubuntu 20.04**